Skip to main content

 Key check

-Traced the full drain pipe run and checked the gradient at each support point before assuming the pipe was cracked
+Traced the full drain pipe run and checked each joint for buildup before assuming the pipe was cracked

 Result